 Closing major credit accounts

-Closing an account would impact your overall utilization which shifts your debt-to-income ratio and could potentially impact the credit score used to qualify and price your loan.
+Closing an account would impact your overall utilization, and affect the credit score used to qualify and price your loan.

 Large deposits into your bank accounts

-The pitfall: All deposits into your bank accounts that exceed 50% of your monthly income will need to be documented as being from an acceptable source.
-This is to verify that the funds you are using are truly yours and that you are not inflating your assets.
+The pitfall: All deposits into your bank accounts (generally defined as any deposit that exceeds 50% of your monthly income, but this varies by lender) will need to be documented as being from an acceptable source.
+This is to verify that the funds you are using for your new home loan are truly yours, not borrowed, and that you are not inflating your assets.

 Making major purchases

-The pitfall: Whether you finance a major purchase or pay in cash, the change in your bank account, credit usage, or credit report will alert your loan officer to changes that don’t match the initial paperwork.
+The pitfall: Whether you finance a major purchase or pay in cash, the change in your bank account, credit usage, or credit report will alert your mortgage loan officer to changes that don’t match the initial paperwork.

 Cosigning a loan

-How to avoid it: There’s no way around this, really.
+How to avoid it: There’s no way around this.
 If someone needs a loan and you want to help, you’ll need to accept that this means your mortgage application may now be in jeopardy.